-Barry University has a full-time security force supplied by 50 State Security Service, Inc. Under the guidance of the university's Director of Public Safety, this trained group of security officers helps to preserve the academic environment and high quality of life on campus.
-Public Safety also offers programs regarding personal safety and crime awareness.
+Barry University has a full-time security force supplied by 50 State Security Service (www.50state. com), under the direction of the University's Director of Public Safety.
+This trained group of security officers helps to preserve the academic environment and high quality of life on this beautiful South Florida campus.